dotnet/AspNetCore.Docs/aspnetcore/blazor/components/templated-components.md

 ::: moniker range="< aspnetcore-6.0"

 > [!NOTE]
-> Generic type constraints are supported in ASP.NET Core 6.0.
-For more information, see [the 6.0 version of this article](?preserve-view=true&view=aspnetcore-6.0).
+> Inferred generic types are supported in ASP.NET Core 6.0 or later.
+For more information, see a version of this article later than ASP.NET Core 5.0.

 ::: moniker-end